xrdocs/virtual-routing/_tutorials/2022-08-22-xrd-images-where-can-one-get-them.md

 ```

-Open up the file `cisco_x509_verify_release.py3.README` which carries the instruction to verify the signature for the docker tarball:
+Open up the file `cisco_x509_verify_release.py3.README` which carries instructions to verify the signature for the docker tarball:

 ```